-As we head towards our 11th SQLintersection in March, I’m excited to say that it’s once again our most diverse, complete, and information-packed show yet!
+As we head towards our SQLintersection Spring 2019 in June (our 13th show), I’m excited to say that it’s once again our most diverse, complete, and information-packed show yet!

 One of the pieces of feedback we hear over and over is that attendees love SQLintersection because it’s a smaller, laid-back show, where you get to actually spend time talking with the presenters 1-1.
 I have to say that’s one of the reasons why we love the show so much; *we* get to spend time talking to attendees, rather than being mobbed by hundreds of people after a session ends.
 And we only pick presenters who we know personally, and who we know to be humble, approachable, and eager to help someone out.

 You’ll learn proven problem-solving techniques and technologies you can implement immediately.
-Our focus is around performance monitoring, troubleshooting, designing for scale and performance, cloud, as well as new features in SQL Server 2014, 2016, and 2017.
-It’s time to determine your 2008 / 2008 R2 migration strategy – should you upgrade to 2016/2017 directly?
+Our focus is around performance monitoring, troubleshooting, designing for scale and performance, cloud, as well as new features in Azure and SQL Server 2016, 2017, and 2019.
+It’s time to determine your 2008 / 2008 R2 migration strategy – should you upgrade to 2016/2017/2019 directly?
+Should you move to Azure?
 This is the place to figure that out!

 If you’re interested in how we got here – check out some of Kimberly’s past posts: